Growing Organic Food on a City Balcony: 13 Amazing Secrets

 13. Harvest, and Harvest Often

-This might be the most important secret of all, and it goes against every instinct you have as a new plant parent: you need to be ruthless.
+This might be the most important secret of all: you need to be ruthless.
 For many plants, especially herbs and leafy greens, harvesting is not the end—it’s a signal to grow even more.
-When you snip basil for your pasta tonight, you’re actually preventing it from flowering and telling it to get bushier.
-When you pick the outer leaves of your lettuce for a salad, you’re encouraging the center to keep producing.
-Don’t be shy or think you’re hurting it; you are literally pruning your plants into being more productive.
+When you snip basil for your pasta, you’re preventing it from flowering and telling it to get bushier.
+Don’t be shy; you are literally pruning your plants into being more productive.

 Your Balcony, Your Kingdom